keithbuhler/keithbuhler.github.io/content/classical-education/classical-purpose.md

 The second aim of education is to *equip students for their social role*.

 In this aim, younger members of society are prepared to be professionals, pastors, or parents.
-They perform valuable jobs in the community.
-The successfully educated person is a capable professional in some trade or craft.
+The successfully educated person is a capable of performing valuable jobs in the community, whether that "job" is a for profit trade or craft,  a non-profit service or charity, or a care-giving job such as parent or monk.

-This second aim of education must be stretched to include the less "useful" uses, such as artists, entertainers, academics, historians, philosophers, theologians, and musicians who enrich society in a way that is not immediately related to food, water, shelter, and other practicalities.
+This second aim of education is a large umbrella.
+It includes the less "useful" activities that occupy human society, such as art, entertainment, academic study, theoretical science, philosophy, and music.
+These activities enrich society, but they do so in a way that is not immediately related to food, water, shelter, and other practicalities.

 ## A Detour about Technical Jobs